gsemet/fiximports/README.rst

 ******************

 Python Fix Imports is a Python module that can automatically reorganize the ``import`` statements of your Python script.

-Please read the documenation for more information.
+Please read the
+`online documenation for more information <http://fiximports.readthedocs.org/en/latest/>`_.

 Example
 =======